COST-FP1304-PROFOUND/ProfoundData/README.md

 The database is openly available after request at [PIK](http://pmd.gfz-potsdam.de/panmetaworks/review/8993fe318f6828555d421a3a86c47f80a410ffaba6120fe0de97de1d02a3bdfc-pik/)

+You can find news / version infos about the database [here](./PROFOUND database/NEWS.md)

 ## Getting the ProfoundData R package

 ### Installing the R package from CRAN